dbachilo/dvrstart/README.md

 recorded files will have a filename based on a time of record, i.e.
 /root/cams/Parking_Lot/record-[2020-09-27]-16-20.mp4
 The files are 20 minutes long, so you will have three files per hour.
-This could be ajusted in future releases
+This could be ajusted in future releases While dvrstart is created to make 20-minute files, it tries to keep the files easily sorted, so that every record starts at eiter 00 or 20 or 40 minutes of the current hour.
+If dvrstart was lauched, say, at 13:22, it would wait until it's 13:40 and then stop the record and immidiately restart it, so that the next file will be called 13-40, then 14:00, then 13:20 and so on.
+It happens only at startup.
+If your server loses the connection with the camera, it will stop the record and would try to regain access.
+When it would reach the camera again, it would start the recording immidiatly, making all other records iterate every 20 minutes for now on whatever the time is.
+However every midnight it adjusts the filenames again. relaunching the recording, so the day always starts at 00:00 and then keeps on recording this way.

+In other words, say, you started the recording at 21:38 and lost a connection for a few seconds at 23:03.
+What you would have in your camera_name directory is:<br>
+record-[2020-09-27]-21-38.mp4 - this file would be 2 minutes long<br>
+record-[2020-09-27]-21-40.mp4 - this and further files would be 20 minutes long<br>
+record-[2020-09-27]-22-00.mp4<br>
+record-[2020-09-27]-22-20.mp4<br>
+record-[2020-09-27]-22-40.mp4<br>
+record-[2020-09-27]-23-00.mp4 - this file would be 3 minutes long<br>
+record-[2020-09-27]-23-03.mp4 - this and next file would be 20 minutes long<br>
+record-[2020-09-27]-23-23.mp4<br>
+record-[2020-09-27]-23-43.mp4 - this file would be 17 minutes long<br>
+record-[2020-09-28]-00:00.mp4 - this and further files would be 20 minutes long<br>
+record-[2020-09-28]-00:20.mp4<br>
+record-[2020-09-28]-00:40.mp4<br>
+record-[2020-09-28]-01:00.mp4<br>
+and so on.<br>

 <b>/usr/local/etc/dvr/storedays.conf</b> must contain the amount of days the records are kept on the server.
 for example: